-Selection of configuration/load handling
+Selection of configuration / load handling

-2.21 Washer Disinfectors of various sizes and configurations (single chamber, multi chamber machines) are available on the market and suitable for use.
+2.20 Washer Disinfectors of various sizes and configurations (single chamber, multi chamber machines) are available on the market and suitable for use.
+They are typically fitted with rotating spray arms (with rotation detection sensors) or other devices to ensure a uniform wash action throughout the load items.